common-voice/our-voices-model-competition/submit/Gender_Category/gender_classification/README.md

 For more information please visit, https://github.com/speechbrain/speechbrain/tree/main/templates/speaker_id

 ### Setup
+First, please execute the following command before start training or inference.
 ```
 bash ./setup.sh
 ```
-This script will automatically download the essential files and also install required libraries.
+This script will automatically download the essential files and also install dependencies from `../requirements.txt`

 ### Sample Usage
 - Model Initiation